-- have a Trello account.
-They're free, so this is not a major barrier.
-Do note, though, that many users will give up trying to add a suggestion if they don't already have a Trello account.
+- Have a Trello account.
+They’re free, although many users will give up trying to add a suggestion if they don’t already have a Trello account.

 Depending on your industry, many of your customers might already be familiar with Trello and have an account.

 Trello is a general-purpose tool.
 Although you can implement roadmap voting with Trello, it lacks that “designed for purpose” nature.

 Jira is the most popular issue tracking software on the market.
 Many product development teams are already using it.
 If you are not already using Jira as an issue tracker, it is cheap and easy to get started.

 Jira allows voting on issues.
 You can create a “project” in Jira to specifically track your roadmap, or you can use your current Jira project.
 Only people with an account on your Jira installation can vote, and you do need to pay per user for Jira.
 For this reason, Jira works best as a way for internal users to vote on a roadmap.

 Each Jira issue has a “Votes” section.
 With a single click anyone viewing an issue can register a vote.

 If you have a product with an external customer base, using Jira to track voting can be frustrating.
 That’s because your customers can’t vote directly.
 Instead your support teams vote on behalf of your customers.
 Jira only allows one vote per Jira user, so you won’t be able to track each customer vote.

 For one of our products, we tried using Jira ourselves for tracking roadmap voting.
 As customers requested improvements, we’d add them to our Jira project.
 But because each internal user could only vote once, we couldn’t properly track outside demand.
 If we had 10 customers ask for the same feature, we couldn’t easily capture that info in Jira.
 This was part of our motivation for creating Feature Upvote.